digitalheir/lastfm-to-librefm-exporter/README.md

 A Last.fm exporter as a web app, requiring no installation.
 You can use this software to back up your scrobble history from [Last.fm](https://www.last.fm) or backup your scrobble history from [Libre.fm](https://libre.fm/).

 This program is modeled loosely after the program _[lastscrape-gui](https://github.com/encukou/lastscrape-gui)_.
-The difference is that for _lastscrape-gui_ you have to install Python and the Qt framework, and you might not want to take this effort.
+The difference is that for _lastscrape-gui_ you have to install Python and the Qt framework on your machine, and you might not want to take this effort.
+This app works directly from the browser.

 Precautions are roughly the same as described in [this reddit post](https://www.reddit.com/r/foobar2000/comments/3zaiy6/guide_to_librefm_scrobbling_lastfm_backup_to/) under the section "Backing up from last.fm to libre.fm":